Jemilius13/LITA_CAPSTONE_PROJECT/README.md

 ### PROJECT 1: SALES PERFORMANCE ANALYSIS FOR A RETAIL STORE
 -------------------
-In this project, you are tasked with analyzing the sales performance of a retail store.
+In this project, I am tasked with analyzing the sales performance of a retail store.
 You will need to explore sales data to uncover key insights such as top-selling products, regional performance, and monthly sales trends.
 The goal is to produce an interactive Power BI dashboard that highlights these findings.

   -  Excel:
      1. Perform an initial exploration of the sales data.
 Use pivot tables to summarize total sales by product, region, and month.